 From the moment you register with us you are never alone.
 Our professional, dedicated team are here to help you to take back control, in a pleasant environment where you do not need to feel embarrassed or ashamed.
 We strongly believe in working together - loved ones can also be involved in the process through our relationship and family counselling.

-Our residential treatment takes place in the peaceful surroundings of our modern, private clinic in an attractive location near the beach in Alicante, Spain.
+Our residential treatment takes place in the peaceful surroundings of our modern, private clinics in Alicante and Malaga, Spain.
 Outpatient treatment is also available via secure videoconferencing.
 Treatment can be provided in English or Spanish.
 We look forward to helping you start a new and fulfilling life without gaming.

 Do I have a gaming addiction?

 Do you spend a significant amount of time at your computer playing video games or surfing?
 Are you neglecting your work or studies as a result, to the extent that this is harming yourself, friends or family?
 Then it is highly likely that you have an internet or video game addiction.
 Gaming addiction is often accompanied by the use of alcohol, drugs, energy drinks, smoking tobacco and cannabis.
 Take our video game addiction test to find out if you need game addiction help, treatment, or support.